Longitudinal Integrated Foundation Training (LIFT)

 What about FY1 Study Leave (S/L)?

-Study Leave and Taster Guidance are also on the YHFS website.
+Study Leave Guidance is on the HEE YHFS website.

 What about FY1 Annual Leave (A/L)?

 The GP placement will run longitudinally over the entire year.
 It is assumed that limitations to A/L will predominantly be from rota co-ordination and acute hospital provision of staff.
 The FY1 A/L will be subject to six weeks agreed notice period to allow cancellation of clinical commitment.
 The FY1 trainee A/L should not be restricted by service needs of the GP practice.